mikeal200/MoodyBluez/README.md

 ![storyboard](ReadmeAssets/storyboard.png)

-## Functional Requirements
+## Requirements

-### Requirement 100: Create Mood and mood description recording

-#### Scenario

-As a user I want the application to be able to record my mood and my mood description.
+1. As a user I want the application to be able to record my mood and my mood description.

-#### Dependencies

-User mood data and description data are available and accessible.

-#### Assumptions

-User has access to the mood recording and description during the day.

 ### Example
-1.1

-**Given** User mood recording data is available
-**Given** User mood description recording data is available
+**Given**: User mood recording data is available.

-**When** I fill out the date, mood, and description, and cick submit;
+**When**: I fill out the date, mood, and description, and cick submit.

-**Then** I should be able to create a mood entry on the calendar.
+**Then**: An entry will be saved on the calendar.

-1.2

-**Given** User mood recording data is available
-**Given** User mood description recording data is available

-**When** I fill out the date with "aduhuibnudah:jiuoda", mood, and description, and cick submit

-**Then** I should receive an error of unknown date data.

-### Requirement 101: Change Mood and mood description recording

-#### Scenario

-As a user I want the application be able to change the recording of my mood and my mood description during the day.

-#### Dependencies

-User mood data and description data are available and accessible.

-#### Assumptions

-User accesses to the mood recording and description during the day.

 ### Example
-1.1

-**Given** User mood recording data is available
-**Given** User mood description recording data is available
+**Given**: User mood recording data is available.

-**When** I fill out the date, mood, and description, and cick submit;
+**When**: I fill out the date with "aduhuibnudah:jiuoda" and cick submit.

+**Then**: I should receive an error of unknown date data.

-**Then** I should be able to change the mood and mood description of the concrete date on the calendar.
+2. As a user I want to be able to modify my entry of the day prior.

-1.2
+### Example

-**Given** User mood recording data is available
+**Given**: User mood and description data is available.

+**When**: I modify the mood and description.

+**Then**: The modified entry will persist on the calendar.

+### Example

-**Given** User mood description recording data is available
+**Given** User mood and description data is available

-**When** I fill out the date with "aduhuibnudah:jiuoda", mood, and description, and cick submit
+**When** I fill out the mood or description with "aduhuibnudah:jiuoda"

-**Then** I should receive an error with unknown date data.
+**Then** I should receive an error with unknown input.

-### Requirement 102: View mood tendency

-#### Scenario

-As a user I want to see my mood tendency after a period of time of recording.
+3. As a user I want to see my mood tendency after a period of time of recording.
 So I can see the status of my mental health.

-#### Dependencies

-User mood data is available and accessible.

-#### Assumptions

-User accesses to the mood recording and mood tendency.

 ### Example
-1.1

-**Given** User mood recording data is available
+**Given** User is on metrics page.

-**When** I get into metrics page
+**When** I select "Sad" mood.

-**Then** I should be able to see the mood tendency.

-1.2

-**Given** User mood recording data is available
+**Then** MoodyBluez will return the sad mood object, that will display the amount of times that mood has an entry on each day of the week.

+### Example

 **Given** There is no mood recording data for mood "Anger"

 **When** I get into metrics page, and click on "Anger" mood.